lastmile-ai/eval-cookbook/eval-cookbook/README.md

 ## Framework-Specific Tutorials

-Explore our easy-to-follow guides for popular frameworks like OpenAI, LlamaIndex, LangChain, and more!
-These examples come with pre-configured auto-instrumentation, eliminating the need for manual tracing in your RAG system:
+Explore our easy-to-follow guides for popular frameworks like OpenAI, LlamaIndex, LangChain, and more.
+These examples come with pre-configured auto-instrumentation, eliminating the need for manual tracing of your RAG system:

 - [`openai/`](https://github.com/lastmile-ai/eval-cookbook/tree/main/tutorials/openai)
 - [`llamaindex/`](https://github.com/lastmile-ai/eval-cookbook/tree/main/tutorials/llamaindex)